openziti/ngx_http_ziti_module/README.md

 **context:** *location*

-Absoluete path on disk to the Ziti identity file.
+Absolute path on disk to the Ziti identity file.

 ```nginx
 ziti_identity /some/path/to/identity.json;
 ```

-Note that the name `identity.json` is arbitrary.
+Note that the name `identity.json` in the above example is arbitrary (name is whatever you like).
 The actual file is produced during a separate Ziti Enrollment procedure.

 [Back to TOC](#table-of-contents)

 ziti_pass
 ------------
-**syntax:** *ziti_pass &lt;service&gt;*
+**syntax:** *ziti_pass &lt;servicename&gt;*

 **default:** *no*